U.S. Department of Transportation (DOT) Drug & Alcohol Supervisor Training Guidance

 - Owner-operators are not subject to DOT supervisor training.
 However, you are still required to register with a consortium for DOT drug and alcohol testing.

 - There is no requirement you go through the company that sent you a solicitation.
-Below are a few suggestions on how you can get all of your employees designated to supervise CDL drivers trained.

 DOT Drug & Alcohol Supervisor Training Guidance Flow Chart